 At Amphora, we think a balanced portfolio could well benefit from Cheval Blanc, and now bring the 2011 to your attention.
 Although Rupert Millar pointed out in a very thorough article in this publication some months ago that the 2011s were worth a look, we struggle to find attractive relative value in that vintage in general terms, so to that extent the Cheval Blanc 2011 is unusual.

 Purely for relative value you might also consider the 2012 and the 2014 – but they’ve risen 20% or so since the market recovery began, and are therefore keeping good time.
 The 2011 meanwhile has barely moved, so investors looking for a shorter term kicker might well consider it instead.

 Either way please do not avoid Cheval Blanc for the wrong reasons!

-It is gratifying to note that since we first highlighted this a couple of years ago the 1998 is down 7% against an index rising 20%, whilst the 2008 is up 7%.
+It is gratifying to note that since we first highlighted this a couple of years ago, the 1998 is down 7% against an index that rose 20%, whilst the 2008 is up 7%.
 The 2008 should remain firmly in our sights.
-It is great relative value on the algorithm; it has underperformed the index; at £1,240 it is less than half the price of the 1998.
+It is great relative value on the algorithm and has underperformed the index.
+At £1,240 it’s less than half the price of the 1998.